sst/guide/_examples/how-to-use-event-bus-in-your-serverless-app.md

 The `ApiEndpoint` is the API we just created.

 Let's test our endpoint using the integrated [SST Console](https://console.serverless-stack.com).

-Note, the SST Console is a web based dashboard to manage your SST apps [Learn more](https://docs.serverless-stack.com/console).
+The SST Console is a web based dashboard to manage your SST apps [Learn more about it in our docs]({{ site.docs_url }}/console.

 Go to the **Functions** tab and click the **Invoke** button of the `POST /order` function to send a `POST` request.

 ![Functions tab invoke button](/assets/examples/eventbus/functions_tab_invoke_button.png)

-You can also view the logs for all functions in the **Local** tab.
-Go to the Local tab, and you should see the logs from our Invoke here as well.
+After you see a success status in the logs, go to the Local tab in the console to see all function invocations.
+Local tab displays real-time logs from your Live Lambda Dev environment.

 ![Local tab response without event](/assets/examples/eventbus/Local_tab_response_without_events.png)